luchen01/PodcastPlayer/application_design_practice1.md

 ## Application Design Practice (15 min)

+For the below exercises, you will practice thinking about schemas and design for different applications.

+For each exercise, write out your schema on paper or in a google doc.
+Ping a TA for review when you are done!

+When designing SQL schemas, for each table, write the column name and type.
+Denoting foreign keys can also be helpful!

+When designing NoSQL schemas (aka Mongo), you can write your models in javascript.
+Ex: `Teachers: [{name: "Cindy", Rating: 5}, {Name: David, Rating: 4.5}]`

+---

 ### Warmup: IMDB (10 min)

 <b> Task: Design the tables/documents related to Movies, Actors, Directors, Studios, Casts in IMDB. </b>